jjermany/Plex-Donate/README.md

 ### Shareable donor pages

 Open the **Subscribers** tab in the admin dashboard to copy invite links for supporters.
 Each donor row contains a **Copy share link** button that generates the unique `/share/<token>` URL you can send to donors.
 The same action is available immediately after you add a new donor, so you always have a quick way to distribute the self-service invite page.

+### Customer dashboard

+Set your PayPal return/landing URL to `https://<your-domain>/dashboard`.
+Subscribers sign in with their PayPal subscription ID and email to view account status, update their preferred streaming address, and generate fresh Wizarr invites on demand.